renovatebot/renovate/docs/usage/config-overview.md

 #### File config

-The first place Renovate global config is read from is from file.
+Renovate first tries to read the global config from a file.
 By default Renovate checks for a `config.js` file in the current working directory.
 But you can override this by defining `RENOVATE_CONFIG_FILE` in env, for example: `RENOVATE_CONFIG_FILE=/tmp/my-renovate-config.js`.